-Get the scoop right here on where to eat in Galveston, Texas!
+Get the scoop on where to eat in Galveston Texas

 Trying local foods and restaurants is one of the highlights of traveling!
 On our latest trip to Galveston, even my children exclaimed that the food was one of the things they enjoyed most.
-In this article, you’ll find where to eat in Galveston, Texas, and hopefully, you’ll find a favorite or two.
+In this article, you’ll find where to eat in Galveston Texas, and hopefully, you’ll find a favorite.

 This list comprised several members of Texas Travel Talk when they visited Galveston, plus some of which was extensively researched.
 Warning – it’s hard to choose!!